 Lawful Neutral Insults

-Lawful Neutral characters may not have any moral conflicts when carrying out orders, but they will dish out a good insult like anyone else.
+Lawful Neutral characters may not have any moral qualms when carrying out orders, but they will dish out a good insult like anyone else.

 - “How did you get here?
 Did someone leave your cage open?”